B4M-TECH/B4MFunnelReact/README.md

 - partnerId (required): your partner identifier.
 - locale (optional): UI language.
 Supported: `en`, `fr`, `de`, `es`, `pt`.
 Defaults to `en` if omitted or invalid.
 - email (optional): pre-fill contact email for the funnel.
-- artistSpotifyId (optional): pre-select or associate a Spotify artist context within the funnel.
 - sidebar (optional): layout orientation of the sidebar.
 Accepted values: `horizontal`, `vertical`.
 Default: `vertical`.
 - minHeight (optional): minimum height for the iframe container (e.g. `900px`, `720px`, or a number like `900`).
 Defaults to `900px`.
 Do not set less than `900px` — security default is `900px`.
 - allow (optional): iframe `allow` permissions string.
 Defaults to `payment *; clipboard-read *; clipboard-write *; fullscreen *; autoplay; encrypted-media`.